datanav/docs/data-modelling.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When writing data out of Sesam the dataset might be transferred as it is (unmodified dataset as output), transformed on the way out or transferred directly to other sources.

-Manage source code
-^^^^^^^^^^^^^^^^^^

-Sesam usually uses a Git based source control service to collaborate and have version control on source code.

-Git: an open source version control system used to manage code (DTL when working in Sesam).
-When working in project the code is updated constantly and released in new versions, so Git helps manage this.
-As with all projects, it’s up to the project itself to decide how to manage the source code, and what kind of service to use.
-It is not required to use a source control service, but it is highly recommended.